SonicAutoDrive/GARD/README.md

 The application scenario of GARD is roadside monocular cameras.
 The coordinate systems and basic principles are illustrated in the diagram below：
 <div align=center><img height="360" src="docs/GARD_principle.png"/></div>

-Note： $K_{intrinsic}$ is the intrinsic parameters of the camera, $T_{camera2Road}$ is the transformation matrix from camera to the road coordiate system, which is defined by the height of the camera from local ground surface and its pose angles.
+Note： $K_{intrinsic}$ is the intrinsic parameters of the camera, $T_{camera2Road}$ is the transformation matrix from camera to the road coordiate system, which is defined by $H_{c}$, the height of the camera from local ground surface, and its pose angles.

 ## Latest News
 2023-12: paper under review, code snipets, libs along with the core API are released for testing.<br />